Afrikaners: United States

 Over the period 2009–13, the American Community Survey recorded 23,010 Afrikaans-speakers age 5 and over in the United States.
 The Atlanta metropolitan area had the highest concentration with 1,900 speakers.

 On 7 February 2025, US President Donald Trump signed an executive order, addressing South Africa's Expropriation Act 13 of 2024, which allowed land seizures targeting Afrikaner farmers.
 In addition, the US would be halting aid to South Africa and prioritising refugee resettlement for Afrikaners facing discrimination.
 A month later, the US State Department reported receiving approximately 8,000 inquiries from Afrikaners, seeking refugee resettlement.
 In addition, the Trump administration indicated that up to 1,000 Afrikaners could be admitted to the United States within the year.
 Two months later, on 12 May, nearly 60 Afrikaner refugees arrived at Dulles International Airport under a new US policy prioritising their resettlement.
 In the meantime, the Episcopal Church ended its refugee resettlement partnership with the US government, claiming their policy is racially biased and inconsistent with their values of justice and equity.

+Between October 2025 and August 2026, US admitted 10,258 refugees, nearly all from South Africa.